Arndtman/BoyoRPG/README.md

 PATCH-036
 Added BossTest for the (current) final boss, different music for different maps, and modified existing maps.
-*QUests/NPC interactions were backlogged to sprint 4 due to not meeting done criteria
+*Quests/NPC interactions were backlogged to sprint 4 due to not meeting done criteria*